Skip to content

 • WP2: A qualitative, implementation and process evaluation

-• WP3: Synthesis of findings from across WP1 and WP2 to inform an ‘implementation toolkit
+• WP3: Synthesis of findings from across WP1 and WP2 to inform an ‘implementation toolkit'

-Who are we working with?
+Who did we work with?

 Funding information

-This study is one of five funded through the NIHR ARC National Priority Consortium in Health and Care Inequalities.
+This study was one of five funded through the NIHR ARC National Priority Consortium in Health and Care Inequalities.
 More information about the funding award is available on this NIHR ARC North East and North Cumbria project webpage.

 Resources